-It is considered to be an imported vehicle.
-In that case, there are other documents that the buyer has to present so that we can verify whether the vehicle is authorized for road use in Québec.
-To find out more, visit the Registering a vehicle from outside Québec web page.
+A vehicle from outside Québec is considered to be an imported vehicle, which means there are other documents the buyer will have to provide so that we can verify whether the vehicle can be used in Québec.
+Refer to Registering a vehicle from outside Québec section for more information.

 At our service outlets, we accept payment: